iandanforth/pymuscle/README.md

 PyMuscle aims to be fast.
 We use Numpy to get fast vector computation.
-PyMuscle uses only a single process today but may be extended to multi-process in the future and GPU computation through the integration of [PyTorch](https://pytorch.org/).
+PyMuscle uses only a single process today but may be extended to multi-process in the future and to GPUs through the integration of [PyTorch](https://pytorch.org/).

 # Limitations